 Comet Moon

 In keeping with OSSO, one can see a solution to the puzzle of the origin of the Earth-Moon system that makes sense of the capture theory, often thought implausible because of tight parameters of velocity and starting position that the Moon would need to fulfill.
-Of course, the various satellites in retrograde orbit around the outer planets suggest that capture is common.
+Still, the various satellites in retrograde orbit around the outer planets suggest that capture is common.

 Initially, a smallish protoplanet (“Merculuna”), which had come from an orbit close to the original orbit of Earth outside of Jupiter (making sense of the close match between the oxygen ratios of Earth and Moon), pulled by Jupiter, would have heated up tremendously on its passage past the gas giant.
 The gravitational force exerted by Jupiter would have torn a smaller molten part out of the larger part.
 The larger part, containing the main iron core, would have continued on into the inner solar system as Mercury.
-Its magnetic field was shifted roughly 20% of its radius tomercurynorthhemisphere the north of its equator, suggesting that Mercury had lost a large component (the Moon) from its north pole (this NASA image of Mercury’s northern hemisphere shows the depressed polar region in blue).
+Its magnetic field was shifted roughly 20% of its radius to the north of its equator, suggesting that Mercury had lost a large component (the Moon) from its north pole (this NASA image of Mercury’s northern hemisphere shows the depressed polar region in blue).

 Around the north pole are volcanic plains up to 2-3 kilometers thick, forming 6 percent of Mercury’s surface, the lowest part of the planet.
 The lava appears to have gushed out of vents up to 25 km long.
 A large, highly reflective area in a deep depression at the pole strongly suggests water ice—and this water ice may be aboriginal, too much to be conveyed by comets.
 Mercury’s south pole correspondingly has a small depressed area at its center surrounded by what appear to be faint concentric rings, consistent with an area of antipodal disruption that had been sucked inward as the Moon was pulling free from the north pole region.
 The loss of the Moon’s mass caused Mercury to shrink, leaving long cliffs or scarps up to 3 kilometers high as wrinkles ranging from north to south.
 Cooling of Mercury’s interior contributed to the shrinkage.

 The other piece of Merculuna, composed of a small amount of iron 9 but mainly of silicate rock, with most of the volatiles in its crust and upper mantle, including water, burned away by the heat, and with a long comet tail of rock and dust shed from its surface, would also have escaped Jupiter and proceeded into the inner solar system.
 This partly molten Comet Moon would have been malleable and prone to becoming entangled with the gravitational field of Earth because the highly elliptical orbits of both created many occasions for interaction.
-Its separation oceanusprocellarumfrom Mercury would have left it skewed both in shape and in elemental distribution.
+Its separation from Mercury would have left it skewed both in shape and in elemental distribution.
 The giant Oceanus Procellarum on the near side on this NASA image is the scar left by the separation event.
 The rectangular shape of the gravity anomaly surrounding it (here marked in red) sharply distinguishes it from impact craters.
 Its size roughly approximates the size of the depressed area around Mercury’s north pole.
 Consistent with this, the evidence of higher heating found on the surface and upper mantle of the near side can be interpreted as the consequence of the near side having been the highest energy intensity location as the Moon was torn from Mercury during the separation event.
 The unusually high magnetic field around the Reiner Gamma Formation within the Oceanus Procellarum is a remnant of the original magnetic field of Merculuna and should have an intensity roughly matching that of the remanent magnetism of Mercury.

 Separated from Mercury and braked by Jupiter’s gravity, the Moon would have roughly followed the trajectory of Earth and ended up in very approximately the same orbit as Earth, in keeping with Kepler’s Third Law and the orbits’ ellipticity, noted above.
 Thus the Moon shared with Earth the same niche of origin, a similar trajectory, roughly matching chemistry, the same braking mechanism, and a similar velocity.
 The tight parameters of the old Capture Theory would give way to generous parameters within which Comet Moon—exceedingly responsive to tidal forces—could have readily fit; and, perhaps after a number of misses, it would end up orbiting the Earth in an initially highly elliptical but gradually circularizing orbit, slowly cooling and losing its comet tail yet retaining the memory of its heated state in a rather small molten outer core and an extremely hot, dense, solid inner core.
 (Mercury possesses a molten core.10) This scenario overcomes the main objection to the Capture Theory by identifying Jupiter’s gravity as the appropriate braking mechanism required to slow the Moon down to the same velocity as Earth’s.11 This scenario of a Moon with a highly elliptical orbit upon capture provides a nice match with data regarding the Moon’s three principal moments of inertia, which are not consistent with the Giant Impact theory.12 In addition, these principal moments of inertia constitute evidence supporting the OSSO theory, while also suggesting that many of the solar system’s moons were captured comets.